Byzantine–Norman wars: Norman conquest of Southern Italy

 Over a thirty-year period (1061–1091), Norman factions also completed the initial Byzantine attempt to retake Sicily.
-However, it would not be until 1130 that both Sicily and southern Italy were united into one kingdom, formalized by Roger II of Sicily.
+However, it would not be until 1130 that both Sicily and Southern Italy were united into one kingdom, formalized by Roger II of Sicily.

 First Norman invasion of the Balkans (1081–1085)

-Following their successful conquest of southern Italy, the Norman faction led by Robert Guiscard saw no reason to stop; Byzantium was decaying further still and looked ripe for conquest.
+Following their successful conquest of Southern Italy, the Norman faction led by Robert Guiscard saw no reason to stop; Byzantium was decaying further still and looked ripe for conquest.
 Further pressing Norman motivation to invade was consistent support by the Byzantines for uprisings against Robert Guiscard.
 The Western edge of the Byzantine empire in particular was known for being a safe haven for rebel groups.
 When Alexios I Comnenus ascended to the throne of Byzantium, his early emergency reforms, such as requisitioning Church money—a previously unthinkable move—proved too little to stop the Normans.

+Led by the formidable Robert Guiscard and his son Bohemund of Taranto (later, Bohemund I of Antioch), and aided by the naval forces of their ally, the Croatian king Demetrius Zvonimir, Norman forces landed at Dyrrhacium, and put it under siege.
+Alexios marched to relieve the city, and engaged the Normans on October 18, 1081.
+The Varangians were placed as a vanguard, but were lured by retreating Normans and destroyed.
+The main line of the Romans engaged the Normans, but their morale was shaky from witnessing the annihilation of the Varangians, and they were unskilled compared to the veteran Normans.
+Before long, they broke and were routed.
+Alexios himself barely managed to escape.
+Dyrrachium, in the long term, would prove to be as crushing a defeat as Manzikert for the Empire. (see Battle of Dyrrhachium).
+The Normans would soon take Dyrrhachium and Corfu, The Normans continued to take cities around Dyrrhachium, marching to and taking Castoria, and preparing to launch an attack at the second city of the empire, Thessaloncia.

-Led by the formidable Robert Guiscard and his son Bohemund of Taranto (later, Bohemund I of Antioch), Norman forces took Dyrrhachium and Corfu, and laid siege to Larissa in Thessaly (see Battle of Dyrrhachium).
-Alexios suffered several defeats before being able to strike back with success.
-He enhanced this by bribing the German king Henry IV with 360,000 gold pieces to attack the Normans in Italy, which forced Guiscard to concentrate on his defenses at home in 1083–1084.
+Alexios, desperatly looking for a way to save his empire, took drastic diplomatic action.
+He hoped to make the Holy Roman Emperor assault the Papal States, the Normans' nominal suzerain since 1080, in order to force Guiscard to march to the pope's aid.
+He enhanced his offer by bribing the German king Henry IV with 360,000 gold pieces to attack the Normans as well as the papacy in Italy, which forced Guiscard to concentrate on his defenses at home in 1083–1084, and he sailed home with the majority of his force, leaving Bohemond in command of the remaining Normans in the Balkans.
 He also secured the alliance of Henry, Count of Monte Sant'Angelo, who controlled the Gargano Peninsula and dated his charters by Alexios' reign.
-The Norman danger ended for the time being with the death of Robert Guiscard in 1085, combined with a Byzantine victory and crucial Venetian aid that allowed the Byzantines to retake the Balkans.
-Alexios had to grant the Venitians, and in general Italians, privileges to assure their support, something that eventually led to them controlling the empire's financial sector and eventually the Fourth Crusade.